Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module08-quiz.md

-# Module 8 - AI/ML and Data Analytics
+# QUIZ Module 8 - AI/ML and Data Analytics

 > Q: Machine learning (ML) is a type of AI for training machines to perform complex tasks without explicit instructions.
 This training process involves finding patterns in vast amounts of historical data.
 >